Agnes Mary Mansour: Michigan Social Services

 The NCAN joined with the National Assembly of Religious Women (NARW) to issue a joint statement: "The Roman Congregation for Religious in their fear of losing 'authority' has ignored the principle of freedom of conscience."
 The NCAN and NARW requested sympathetic religious women to take part in a protest on Pentecost Sunday, May 22, 1983, "as a visible witness to the arrogant use of power in a male dominated Church."
 Small protests were organized at cathedrals in Chicago and Washington, D.C.
 Ms. magazine reported that Sister Donna Quinn, president of NCAN, said that the Pope's demand for obedience "tramples on who we are as women religious in the United States".
 Ms. writer Mary Kay Blakely added that she thought Mansour was correct in saying that "the Pope doesn't understand the American people, and he doesn't understand the American nun".
 Divided over the Mansour affair, the Catholic Theological Society of America passed an unsuccessful resolution asking for dialog rather than simple administrative decisions which "violate both the theological meaning of authority in the church and the sacredness of conscience of church members".

 In 1983, Mansour was offered money for the film rights to the story of her life.
-She said that she would accept on condition that the money was enough to balance Michigan's state deficit, $900,000,000 at that time.
+She said that she would accept on condition that the money was enough to balance Michigan's state deficit, $900 million at the time.
 No film rights were obtained.
 Mansour remained director of DSS until 1987.
 Under her leadership, the department's error rate dropped to its lowest levels in awarding food stamps, Medicaid funds, and Aid to Families with Dependent Children (AFDC).
 She increased the investigation and conviction of fraud cases, and she achieved the highest national record of locating deadbeat parents for collecting child support.
-She streamlined office procedures, and she initiated programs to curtail teenage pregnancy and to assist teenage mothers.
+She streamlined office procedures and initiated programs to curtail teenage pregnancy and to assist teenage mothers.
 She broadened the state program benefiting victims of domestic abuse.